dimsmol/life_info/snowboard/brands.md

 ## Other protection

 Any.
-Can use rollerskating elbows and knees.
+Can use rollerskating protection for elbows and knees.